 Main culinary uses of corn:

-- Fresh corn – is frequently eaten fresh as a vegetable (sweetcorn), which is steamed or boiled after dehusking.
+- Fresh corn – is frequently eaten as a vegetable (sweetcorn), which is steamed or boiled after dehusking.
 It is also available to eat frozen and canned, either whole or as single corn kernels.

 - Corn starch – is used in packaged foods or hydrolysed to dextrose, corn syrup solids or glucose.